 Expedition can be configured to talk to all the main types of instrument systems, either via a network (ethernet or wireless) or a serial connection.
-Expedition will automatically detect available serial ports on your computer and they will appear as tabs across the top of the window.
+Expedition will automatically detect available serial ports on your computer and they will be listed on the left side the window.
 Select the page for the appropriate serial port or network connection and proceed with the configuration described for your individual instrument system.